YangKeao/rfcs/text/2020-11-09-chaos-mesh-workflow.md

 combination.
 However, as it can only represent series-parallel graph, it's still a subset of `dag`.

-And the `duration` field of these tasks should work as a deadline (for `Serial` and `Parallel` tasks) or as a time specification (for `Suspend`)
+The `duration` field of these tasks should work as a deadline (for `Serial` and `Parallel` tasks) or as a time specification (for `Suspend`)

 ### Implementation references

 `Argo` is a really great workflow engine with a workflow definition.
 It is a guideline for us to design and implement this feature.

 #### Reconciler logic

 We should manage "nodes" in status and the reconciler should act like a state machine for these "nodes".

 Creating nodes could have side-effects, such as creating containers or creating chaos mesh resources.
 But updating phase (in reconciler of `Workflow`) should be